Welcome to Part III of our lever action ballistics series.

 Unlike their Special siblings, the Magnum bros have powder to burn in longer barrels, gaining an extra 200-400fps, and drastically increasing their range and lethality.
 Intrepid hunters went after large, dangerous game, even with the diminutive .357.
 Some of them came back.
 And wrote about it.
 Legends were born.

-Today every serious lever gun maker offers rifles in revolver chamberings.
+Today every serious lever gun maker offers rifle accessories in revolver chamberings.
 You can find the .357 and .44 in Marlin rifles, Henry rifles, Rossi rifles, Winchesters, and Chiappas, just to name the most prominent.
 Henry currently offers the zippy .327 Federal Mag by popular demand, and Rossi/Puma M92 variants can be found in .454 Casull and .480 Ruger, if you’re into the whole bear buster thing.

 With the exception of the .480, these magnum cartridges all have smaller, softer siblings that predate them; the .38 and .44 Specials, the .32 H&R mag, and the .45 Colt.
 This second string lineup is great for plinking, and is easier on the shoulder and pocketbook.